• Skip to primary navigation

 • The Amazon River.
 The Amazonian manatee is found in the Amazon River basin, in Brazil.

-Manatees are herbivores and eat a variety of plants, including seagrass, algae, and aquatic vegetation.
+Manatees are herbivores, consuming various plants, including seagrass, algae, and aquatic vegetation.
 They need warm water to survive and cannot tolerate temperatures below 68 degrees Fahrenheit.
 In the winter, manatees in Florida often migrate to warm water springs and discharge canals.

-Manatees are slow-moving and gentle creatures.
-They are an important part of the ecosystem and play a role in controlling the growth of aquatic vegetation.
-However, they are also vulnerable to a number of threats, including boat strikes, habitat loss, and pollution.
+Manatees are docile, placid creatures.
+They are an essential part of the ecosystem and play a role in controlling the growth of aquatic vegetation.
+However, they are also vulnerable to numerous threats, including boat strikes, habitat loss, and pollution.
+It is important to do our part to protect these gentle creatures.

-Manatees are herbivores and eat a variety of plants, including seagrass, algae, and aquatic vegetation.
+As herbivores, manatees eat various plants, including seagrass, algae, and aquatic vegetation.
 They use their lips to grasp the plants and then use their teeth to tear them off.
 They can eat up to 100 pounds of food per day.

 Some of the most common foods that manatees eat include: